 The Maguire Law Firm, serving the citizens of Horry, Georgetown and Marion counties of South Carolina, knows your rights and understands the workers’ compensation laws.
-We have a friendly and accessible staff.
-In the Myrtle Beach, South Carolina, area call 843-438-5561.
+We have an experienced team of workers’ compensation attorneys in the Myrtle Beach, South Carolina, area call 843-438-5561.
 You can also contact us online.
 We offer flexible appointment scheduling for your convenience.

 South Carolina Construction Site Regulations